OnlyBuilt4CubanLinux/OnlyBuilt4CubanLinux.github.io/README.md

 ## About This Page

-This is the personal Github page for **Michael Letheby**.
-Below you'll find links to a number of personal data analysis related projects I've worked on.
-I'll mainly be taking on projects that I find personally interesting or that can teach me new skills (hopefully both in most cases).
+This is the Github page for **Michael Letheby**.
+Below you'll find links to a number of data analysis related projects I've worked on.
+I'll mainly be taking on **projects** that I find **personally interesting** or that can **teach me new skills** (hopefully both in most cases).

-This page is only intended as a centralised source for my personal projects so don't expect to see any musings or personal thoughts.
-Even so as a general disclaimer any work or commentary within this webpage is my personal opinion and does not reflect that of my employers.
+This page is only intended as a centralised source for my personal data related projects so don't expect to see many musings or personal thoughts.
+As a general disclaimer all views expressed in this Github are my own and do not represent the opinions of my employer (past or present).

 ## About Me

-I'm a finance-professional based in Sydney, Australia with an interest in data analysis and predictive modelling.
+I'm a **finance-professional** based in **Sydney, Australia** with an interest in data analysis and predictive modelling.
 I started this page in order to share projects I've been working on in order to capture my own learnings and help data professionals (both present and future).

 I have experience using a number of tools and languages including: